scalabs/handbook/guides/project-manangement.md

 ## Intro

 Our project management is partly oriented on Scrum.
 (You can watch the basics [here (YouTube)](https://m.youtube.com/watch?v=PPO5GwSo0d4)).
 Although as a small team, we get rid of some of the managerial overhead and have simplified roles and processes.
-Our whole project management and project execution happens on GitHub, so this guide mainly describes, how to work with those tools.
+Our whole project management and project execution happens on GitHub, so this guide mainly describes how to work with these tools.

 ## Our team roles